 Well, that was then and this, as they say, is now.

-A couple of months ago I changed my mind.
+A couple of months ago, I changed my mind.
 I want to participate again.
 I want to prove to myself I can still walk a 10K, but more than that I want to complete another circle, and it’s not a physical ability type of circle.
-It’s not so much this particular event or this particular distance.
+It’s not about this particular event or this particular distance.

 want need mental closure here.
-I’m not even sure if that makes sense, I can’t quite put my finger on it or determine exactly what to call it.
+I’m not even sure if that makes sense.

-I even discussed this need of mine to participate in this event before scheduling my last surgery.
+I even discussed participating in this event before scheduling my last surgery.
 “Will I still be able to walk in the 10K?”
 I asked my surgeon more than once.
 He understood and assured me I would be able to if I felt up to it when the time came.

-Participating in this event makes me realize how important the mind/body connection is in cancer recovery.
-We need to recover mentally as well as physically from cancer (although I do not believe you totally recover physically or mentally) and sometimes the mental recovery is a whole lot harder and takes a whole lot longer.
-I know this 10K is only one tiny component of my recovery, but it is an important one.
+I know this 10K is only one tiny component of my emotional recovery, but it is an important one.
 I also know I must be ready to accept, if in fact, I find I cannot finish the walk.
-I will need to be OK with that as well.
+I will need to be okay with that as well.

 It’s more about the goal, the effort, the trying.

-And then there is a fabulous recent post about adapting, adjusting and accepting by ChemoBabe called “A View From the Back of the Pack.”
-Actually that’s pretty much been my vantage point my whole life in this kind of thing, so the view from the back of the pack is not all that new to me!
+Actually, that’s pretty much been my vantage point my whole life in this kind of thing, so the view from the back of the pack is not new to me.

-Finally, Cancer Free 2 B also recently wrote about running a 5K and the challenges doing so presented to her.
-She persevered her way through various aches, pains, doubts and actual hills to contend with; in Fargo, ND there aren’t
+Another blogging pal, Cancer Free 2 B, recently wrote about running a 5K and the challenges doing so presented to her.
+She persevered her way through various aches, pains, doubts and actual hills to contend with – in Fargo, ND there aren’t

 so many any hills!
 Yay!